700.002 Right to Limit the Number of Clients Assigned to a Pharmacy

 1.0 Purpose

-The Texas HIV Medication Program (THMP) reserves the right to limit the number of clients assigned to a particular pharmacy, at any given time, when the demand for a particular location exceeds a client level that the Program is able to accurately monitor for the maximum benefit of the Program's clients.
+The HIV Care and Medications Unit, Medication Data and Analysis Group (the program), reserves the right to limit the number of clients assigned to a particular pharmacy when the demand for a particular location exceeds a client level that the program can accurately monitor for the maximum benefit of the program's clients.

 2.0 Authority

-Imposing limits on the number of clients served by a pharmacy is necessary to ensure that Program guidelines and regulations are monitored and upheld.
-The THMP Manager and the HIV/STD Prevention and Care Branch Manager have the authority to impose these limits.
-For a complete list of Pharmacy Guidelines please see: dshs.texas.gov/hivstd/meds/document.shtm.
+Imposing limits on the number of clients served by a pharmacy is necessary to ensure the Medication Data and Analysis Group monitors and upholds program guidelines and regulations.
+The Medication Data and Analysis Group Manager and the HIV Care and Medications Unit Director have the authority to impose these limits.
+For a complete list of Pharmacy Guidelines, please see the THMP documents page.

 3.0 Imposing Limits on the Number of Clients Assigned to a Pharmacy

-The Program will send a letter to pharmacies if and when it is necessary to establish a client limit.
-Limitations imposed on a pharmacy will be based on the length of the Program's relationship with the pharmacy; proximity of the pharmacy to clients, providers, and other participating pharmacies; the pharmacy's method for ordering medications from the Program; and the population served by the pharmacy.
-Using this criteria, the Program will stop adding clients to a pharmacy when the Program determines it in the best interest of the Program and clients.
+The program sends a letter to pharmacies when it is necessary to establish a client limit.
+The program bases these limitations on the length of the program's relationship with the pharmacy, the proximity of the pharmacy to clients, providers, and other participating pharmacies, the pharmacy's method for ordering medications from the program, and the population served by the pharmacy.
+Using these criteria, the program stops adding clients to a pharmacy when it determines it is in the best interest of the program and clients.

 4.0 Providing Self-Imposed Client Limit

-A pharmacy with a self-imposed client limit should contact the Program to inform the Program of the established limit.
-The Program will strive to place a roster hold on the pharmacy once the established limit has been met.
-It is the pharmacy's responsibility to notify the Program when the pharmacy is again able to accept new clients.
+A pharmacy with a self-imposed client limit should contact the program to inform the program of the established limit.
+The program will place a roster hold on the pharmacy once it has met the established limit.
+It is the pharmacy's responsibility to notify the program when the pharmacy is again able to accept new clients.

 5.0 Pharmacy's Serving in Excess of an Established Client Limit

-The Program may reassign the current clients being served by a pharmacy in order to avoid exceeding the imposed or established client limit.
-Clients currently assigned to a pharmacy when an excess client limit is identified will remain with the pharmacy until either (1) the client requests a transfer to another participating pharmacy, or (2) the client is dropped from the Program.
+The program may reassign current clients a pharmacy serves to avoid exceeding the client limit.
+When the HIV Care and Medications Unit and Medication Data and Analysis Group identify an excess client limit, clients currently assigned to a pharmacy remain with the pharmacy until either (1) the client requests a transfer to another participating pharmacy or (2) the client drops from the program.

 6.0 Revision History